jguhlin/ODG/README.md

 With version 1.1.0 ODG now comes as an installable file.
 If you have issues please check your Java version first (see above).
 [odg_installer_1.1.0.jar](https://github.com/jguhlin/ODG/releases/download/1.1.0/odg_installer_1.1.0.jar)

+# Accessing ODG's Generated Database Programmatically

+To access ODG's database directly, you must use a Neo4j library/package for your chosen language.
+This will allow you to access Neo4j via it's REST API.
+To do this you must mount the database using Neo4j's database software directly.
+I've written up [tutorial on doing this](josephguhlin.com/odg-neo4j-web-console/amp).

+Tutorials for accessing ODG's database from R is coming soon.

+# Future

+I am currently updating ODG's web interfaces to be more responsive and malleable.
+This is happening in a separate branch at this time.

 ## License
-Copyright © 2017 Joseph Guhlin, Licensed under GPL v3 (see LICENSE file)
+Copyright ï¿½ 2017 Joseph Guhlin, Licensed under GPL v3 (see LICENSE file)